CarsonDavis/CarsonDavis.github.io/_posts/2024-04-30-wooden_handplane.md

     }
 </style>

 I've always liked the idea of making a wooden handplane, but have never quite gotten around to it.
 You see, making all the metal parts seems like a royal pain in the ass, so reasonable people tend to steal the important metal bits from antique plane bodies.
-And although I love the glimmer of oil on freshly shaped mahogany as much as the next guy, it's always seemed a shame to cannibalize a antique like that.
+And although I love the glimmer of oil on freshly shaped mahogany as much as the next guy, it's always seemed a shame to cannibalize an antique like that.

 <div class="grid-container grid-2x2">
     <div>